 This option saves your selections without exiting the Setup program.
 You can then return to other menus and make further changes.
 After you select this option, a confirmation window appears.
 Select [Yes] to save any changes to the non-volatile RAM.

 Software support

 5.1 Install an operating system 5-1

-5.2 Support CD information 5- 1
+5.2 Support CD information 5-1

 5.3 Software information 5-9

+5.4 RAID 0/RAID 1 configurations 5-23

 5.1 Install an operating system